 It happens, from time to time, that a memory returns from an alcohol-fueled blackout.
-There’s no telling what will jar the memory loose.
+No telling what will jar the memory loose.
 Sometimes, it’s like walking into a wall.
-At other times, the memory fades in slowly, over the course of a minute.
-Even after fifteen years of sobriety, it still happens once in a while.
+Other times, the memory fades in slowly over the course of a minute.
+After fifteen years of sobriety, it still happens once in a while.

-At its worst, while still drinking, I would end up passed-out on a park bench, in a nice business suit.
-It happened in New York City, Los Angeles, Chicago, Seattle, Miami, Washington D.C and other cities.
-Perhaps my physical size was the only thing that kept me safe.
-Predators must have moved on to easier targets.
-The police ignored me as well.
+At its worst, while still drinking, I would end up passed-out on a park bench in a nice business suit.
+It happened in New York City, Los Angeles, Chicago, Seattle, Miami, Washington D.C. and other cities.
+My physical size was the only thing that kept me safe.
+Predators moved on to easier targets.
+Police ignored me.

-It is a time I never want to revisit and, as of this writing, it has been 5414 days.
+It is a time I never want to revisit.

 Washington Square, PHL

-Walking from corner to corner, at about 9 pm on a recent Friday night, on my way to an art gallery, my memory opened up.
+Walking corner to corner, at about 9 pm on a recent Friday, my memory opened up.
 This rarely happens in Philadelphia.
-My auto-pilot and internal gyroscope could always help me find my way through my home town.
+My autopilot and internal gyroscope could always help me find my way home without having to sleep on a bench.

-As the flashback fully returned, I stood looking down at the bench for a full minute.
+As the flashback fully returned, I stood looking down at the bench for an entire minute.
 Shaking my head, I closed my eyes and swayed back and forth on unsteady feet.
 Shame accompanies these experiences no matter how much time has passed.

 I chose to sit.
-Sobriety, and clarity, provide the option to choose.
-I further chose to take a breath, with my hands on my knees, in the dark, and make peace with the memory.
+Sobriety, and clarity, provided the option to choose.
+I further chose to take a breath, with my hands on my knees, in the dark, to make peace with the memory.
 The quiet was full of distant sirens, plates being cleared by waiters in a nearby restaurant and the sound of rubber tires turning on asphalt.

-I imagined a space ship having departed some 5000 days before, disappearing into the blackness, only to return, unannounced, just minutes before.
-A guy about my size got out, sat down next to me and disappeared into nothingness.
+I imagined a spaceship having departed some 5000 days before, returning unannounced just minutes before.
+A guy about my size got out, sat down next to me and disappeared.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.